 Camera Tips and Reviews, Taking Better Pictures, and Recommended Films.

-As soon as Kodak reintroduced TMAX p3200 the question was – how does it compare to Ilford Delta 3200?
+Now that Kodak reintroduced their TMAX p3200 35mm film, the question is how does it compare to Ilford Delta 3200?
 We shot both side-by-side with the same camera/lens combo, same settings at box speed – metering for the shadows.
-While both are high-speed B&W film stocks, they do have some noticeable differences: Contrast The main difference...Read More
+While both are high-speed B&W 35mm film stocks, they do have some noticeable differences: Contrast The...Read More

 If you shoot with a manual advance film camera you’ve experienced that the first frame of the roll is usually a partial image.
 This happens when you take photos prior to your camera hitting zero on the frame counter.
 These photos are often looked over or forgotten when loading the film.
 If you advance the...Read More

 Are any of you avid Portra 800 shooters?
 Portra 800 was a great choice for this overcast snowy day in rural Ohio.
 Just look at those beautiful tones and that lovely grain!
 We post a lot of Portra 400 & 160 but after seeing these results we definitely plan to shoot more Portra 800.
 David Fiorito...Read More

 A side by side comparison and photo examples between the Leica M.P. and Canonet QL17 GIIIRead More